 Welcome to the Polgooth Inn a classic old Cornish village pub set in a beautiful rural valley between St Austell and Mevagissey.

+Alex & Tanya Williams, British Institute of Inn-keeping Licensees of the year 2018, have been at the helm since 2010.
 Inside you'll find comfortable, relaxed surroundings, and a warm friendly atmosphere; a great place to meet for a drink with a glass of wine or a pint or two, a quick lunch time bite, or a long lingering dinner with friends and family.

 You can enjoy cosy open fires in the winter months, and the summer overlooking stunning views listening to live music in our beer garden.